gramanadar/Python-for-Algorithmic-Trading-Cookbook/README.md

 This is the code repository for [Python for Algorithmic Trading Cookbook](https://amzn.to/4706Exu), published by Packt.

-**Recipes for designing, building, and deploying algorithmic trading strategies with Python**
+**Recipes for designing, building, and deploying algorithmic trading strategies with Python.**

 ## What is this book about?
 Explore Python code recipes to use market data for designing and deploying algorithmic trading strategies.
 By following step-by-step instructions, you’ll be proficient in trading concepts and have hands-on experience in a live trading environment.